CutieCity/guide/docs/cutie-city/code-of-conduct.md

 ## Non-Issues

-The administrator will **not** act on complaints regarding:
+The administrator will **not** act on complaints about:

 - Alleged reverse-isms, including "reverse racism", "reverse sexism", and "cisphobia"
-- Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you"
+- Reasonable communication of boundaries, such as "leave me alone", "go away", or "I'm not discussing this with you"
 - Communicating in a "tone" you don't find congenial
 - Criticism of racist, sexist, cissexist, or otherwise oppressive behavior or